CarloShadow/PodiumWebTest/Web Automation/README.md

 ## 📖 About

 ```
-The PodiumWebTest project was made to explore the Podium website and to show my technical
+The PodiumWebTest project was made to explore the Podium website, to show my technical
 skills and how I organize my codes.
 ```